Shrimp "cocktail" in a glass

 1 1/2 cups good quality tomato juice

 To cook the shrimp, bring about 5 cups of water to a boil and all the ingredients for the boil, except for the shrimp, into the liquid.
-Simmer gently for 5-7 minutes to create a stock and extract the flavors.
+Simmer gently for 5-7 minutes to create a stock and extract the flavours.

 Add the shrimp and bring the stock back up to a boil.
-When boiling, simmer for exactly 1 minute and drain the shrimp and cool with all the herbs and spices in a single layer on foil or a baking sheet.
+When boiling, simmer for exactly 1 minute and drain the shrimp and cool with all the herbs and spices in a single layer on a foil or a baking sheet.
 Please do not overcook the shrimp, they will turn rubbery.
 They need to just turn white and you should remove them.